Department of Health

 More information

-Some adults may be non immune or only partially immune to measles, mumps and rubella because they were not captured in the Australian Measles Control Campaign in the late 1990s and the subsequent Young Adults MMR program in 2001.
+Some adults may be non immune or only partially immune to MMR because they were not captured in the Australian Measles Control Campaign in the late 1990s and the subsequent Young Adults MMR program in 2001.

-It is important to check the measles, mumps and rubella vaccination status of adults with no documented history of two doses of measles- mumps and rubella vaccine, especially women of childbearing age.
+It is important to check the MMR vaccination status of adults with no documented history of 2 doses of MMR vaccine, especially women of childbearing age.
 Immunisation providers should upload a record of all vaccines administered to the Australian Immunisation Register.

 MMR vaccine should be administered to women planning pregnancy or post-partum with low or negative rubella antibody levels.